Using WebSockets on Heroku with Node.js

 const io = socketIO(server);

-We’ll log clients connecting and disconnecting.
-Once a client has connected, you can also add event handlers to the SocketIO instance for receiving client messages.
+We log clients connecting and disconnecting.
+After a client connects, you can add event handlers to the SocketIO instance for receiving client messages.

 io.on('connection', (socket) => {